28th Tank Division: Defense of Leningrad

-As of July 1 the 202nd Motorized had left the 12th Mechanized and was under command of 11th Army, but at some point it detached its 125th Tank Regiment to the 28th to give the division some semblance of tank strength.
-By July 10 the 202nd had returned to the 12th Mechanized.
-Under the terms of Stavka Directive No. 01 of July 15 the mechanized corps were abolished and most of the motorized divisions were redesignated as regular rifle divisions; the surviving tank divisions were retained at a reduced authorization of 217 tanks each.
-Despite this, on August 1 the 12th Mechanized was still listed as being under direct command of Northwestern Front with the 23rd and 28th Divisions and 125th Regiment.
+As of July 1, the 202nd Motorized had left the 12th Mechanized and was under command of the 11th Army, but at some point it detached its 125th Tank Regiment to the 28th to give the division some semblance of tank strength.
+By July 10, the 202nd had returned to the 12th Mechanized.
+Under the terms of Stavka Directive No. 01 of July 15, the mechanized corps were abolished and most of the motorized divisions were redesignated as regular rifle divisions; the surviving tank divisions were retained at a reduced authorization of 217 tanks each.
+Despite this, on August 1, the 12th Mechanized was still listed as being under direct command of Northwestern Front with the 23rd and 28th Divisions and 125th Regiment.